etternagame/etterna/extern/curl/docs/MANUAL.md

 ### curl-users

 Users of the command line tool.
-How to use it, what doesn't work, new features, related tools, questions, news, installations, compilations, running, porting etc.
+How to use it, what does not work, new features, related tools, questions, news, installations, compilations, running, porting etc.